Martonai/questionnare-skidrow/Documents/SystemPlan.md

 ## 8.Architectural plan
 Frontend:

-The design of the application is developed by Visual Studio Code.
+The design of the application is developed by Visual Studio Code and written by CSS.

 Backend: